MaxBuddyRoo/essays/(real)socialism_faq.md

 Oh yeah, some of the resources will call USSR/China/etc. socialist/communist, but IMO they are state capitalist, for reasons that should be obvious later, but because of like all lefty subs enforcing "left unity" I sadly have to rely on a few libs.

-ALSO THIS IS AN EARLY WIP, NO WHERE *NEAR* AS BIG AS I WANT IT TO BE
+ALSO THIS IS AN EARLY WIP, NO WHERE *NEAR* AS BIG AS I WANT IT TO BE, this is just me adding whatever useful links i find and organizing them

 ## Contents